Antelope-IT/telescope-controller/README.md

 * Adafruit_Debouncer

-Add these libraries to the lib folder in CircuitPy directory before running the code.
+Add these libraries to the `\lib` folder in CircuitPy directory before running the code.

 ## Calculations

-These calculations serve two purposes: they remind me how I arrived at the figures in the code and for anyone wanting to replicate this project they should serve as a guide on how to adapt the code to their own hardware.
+These calculations serve as a reminder as to how the figures in the code were arrived at, and for anyone wanting to replicate this project it should serve as a guide as to how to adapt the code to their own hardware (different stepper motors, different gearing).

 ```
   Stepper motor: